mfbmina/price_tracker/README.md

 ## Decisions & Comments

+- I'm still studying Elixir, so I tried doing the best practices that I know.
 - I used Environment variables to manage the API KEY, because it was the easiest way.
 - The external product id is a string on database, because some there is no definition if the API will always return an integer as ID (some old projects use strings).
 - You can use this repo as a task or script.
-- I'm still studying Elixir, so I tried doing the best practices that I know.
+- I've choose dependencies based on their popularity.
+- Used `ex_doc` for documentation.
+It generates HTML files for the docs.
+- Used `ecto` to interact with the database.
+It helped my with all queries.
+- `postgrex` is a PostgreSQL driver for Elixir.
+- Used `httpoison` as HTTP client.
+It helped me building my API Client.
+- Used `poison` to parse JSON requests.
+- Followed `credo` (https://github.com/rrrene/credo) style guide.
+It helped my code consistency.

 ## Setup